ruby-next/ruby-next/README.md

 The behaviour depends on whether you transpile a single file or a directory:

 - When transpiling a directory, the `.rbnext` subfolder is created within the target folder with subfolders for each supported Ruby versions (e.g., `.rbnext/2.6`, `.rbnext/2.7`).
-If you want to create only a signle version (the smallest), you can also pass `--single-version` flag.
+If you want to create only a single version (the smallest), you can also pass `--single-version` flag.
 In that case no version directory is created (i.e., transpiled files go into `.rbnext`).

 - When transpiling a file and providing the output path as a _file_ path, only a single version is created.
 For example: